What Is Ripple and How Does It Work?

 Although XRP has one of the most promising futures amongst all cryptocurrencies, investment in XRP should be made with caution owing to market uncertainty and price volatility.

 XRP transactions only cost $0.0001 for each transaction.
-Even when the network is choked with high traffic, the average transaction fee barely goes past the $0.0005 mark making Ripple the most affordable payment system.
+Even when the network is choked with high traffic, the average transaction fee barely goes past the $0.0005 mark making it the most affordable payment system.

 It is the network that facilitates payment settlement asset exchange and provides a remittance system.

-For starters, Ripple isn't powered by a blockchain but a server network.
+For starters, it isn't powered by a blockchain but a server network.
 Secondly, instead of replacing conventional banking and payment systems, it's attempting to work with the status quo to improve the underlying infrastructure, which will ultimately benefit the end-user.